-If your baby was born alive (at any gestation), was born after the 20th week of pregnancy, or weighed 400 grams or more when he/she was born – then your baby must be buried or cremated in a registered place (such as a cemetery, an urupā or a crematorium).
+If your baby was born alive (at any gestation), was born during or after the 20th week of pregnancy, or weighed 400 grams or more when born – then your baby must be buried or cremated in a registered place such as a cemetery, an urupā or a crematorium.

-If your baby has died and has not been referred to the coroner, there are no legal requirements for the transportation of your baby, except that it is important to have the relevant documentation (or forms) should you need to show them to anyone.
+If your baby's death has not been referred to the coroner, there are no legal requirements for the transportation of your baby, except that it is important to have the relevant documentation (or forms) should you need to show them to anyone.
 The documentation you need for a stillborn baby or a baby who has died after birth is the ‘Transfer of Charge of Body’ form (BDM 39) and the Medical Certificate of Causes of Fetal and Neonatal Death (HP4721), both of which you will receive from the hospital or mortuary.

-For an older baby (more than 28 days old), you will receive a Medical Certificate of Causes of Death (HP4720) from the hospital and if the death was under coronial investigation, you will receive a coroner’s order for Disposal of Body (Coroner 3) from the coroner.
+For an older baby (more than 28 days old), you will receive a Medical Certificate of Causes of Death (HP4720) from the hospital.
+If the death was under coronial investigation, you will receive a coroner’s order for Disposal of Body (Coroner 3) from the coroner.

 It is best to keep the documents with the baby at all times, especially in case a car accident happens on the way to your destination.
-That way, the police, paramedics or ambulance staff will know that the baby was not alive when the accident happened.
+That way, the police, paramedics and others will know that the baby was not alive when the accident happened.
 We recommend you tuck the forms alongside your baby in the car seat, basket or bassinette.

 Where can we take our baby?